Skip to content

 Reproducible environments in dbt

 • Per-PR schemas - Each time a PR is opened, the new project code should build the project into a PR-specific schema.
-This allows automated, CI-time (continuous integration), checks to run (more on that below).
+This enables automated, dbt CI-time (continuous integration) checks to run (more on that below), helping with data validation and ensuring the PR review process is efficient.

 • Staging schema (subset of prod) - As part of CD (continuous delivery) build a subset of production data into a separate schema.
 This acts as the known-good baseline and can be used to check developer and PR schemas against.
 The benefit is that you don’t need to replicate the whole of production, which can be time consuming and expensive.